-NRC's experience to date is that the vast majority of licensees (on the order of 70 percent) have used a parent company guarantee, self-guarantee, letter of credit, or surety bond.
+NRC's experience to date is that the majority of licensees have used a parent company guarantee, self-guarantee, letter of credit, or surety bond.
 Trust funds also have been used to a lesser extent, as have escrow accounts.
 In contrast, very few licensees have used government funds, deposits of government securities, lines of credit, insurance, or external sinking funds.